rozsass/text-dev-editor/_pages/whydevelop.md

 Very often the material includes all the necessary information but some sections and paragraphs are poorly structured.
 I can help improve the text by pointing out repetition, suggesting restructuring (cuts and edits) to create a better content.

-## Polish for better understanding
+## Polish for easier understanding

 Better understanding is often not about language.
 As the audience may know less about the material than the author, some discussions and explanations need beefing up.
 I focus on making sure the content and the main messages are clearly formulated and explained.
-I check whether the definitions are unambiguous and the technical terms are used consistently.
+I check if the definitions are unambiguous and the technical terms are used consistently.
 When a point is clear but hard to fathom I suggest adding examples.

 ## Check information for a higher precision